farmersrice/saltzero/README.md

 Here's a strength graph (note that network number 0 is our reference network, which was trained before switching to resnet, so there is a sudden drop and ascension; network 1 is the first residual network).

 ![Strength graph](https://i.imgur.com/d0tFurd.png "Strength graph")

+## Strength

+Stronger than the second highest ranked bot on codingame (see the leaderboard [here](https://www.codingame.com/multiplayer/bot-programming/tic-tac-toe/leaderboard)).

+Unfortunately, codingame does not allow the use of neural networks, much less the interfacing between C++ and Python used in SaltZero, so SaltZero cannot compete on their site.
+The author of the second best bot, Yibo Huang (NinjaDoggy), generously provided his code for comparison purposes.

+After 200 games played with a fixed 400ms per move, SaltZero v0.0.3 beat NinjaDoggy's bot with a score of 113 to 87; detailed results: + 65 = 96 - 39.

+If you would like to compare the strength of your bot against SaltZero, please see the readme in `cpp_impl` for details on how to do so.
+If you have done any testing on your own, it would be greatly appreciated if you would send the results to me (`ansonhu at mit.edu`).

 ## Features